AntjeWalter/AntjeWalter/README.md

 **My name is Antje Walter and I am a Junior Web Developer.**

+I recently finished a three-month web development bootcamp at neuefische GmbH.
 My goal is to merge my new development skills and the knowledge from my studies to build valuable products.

 TechStack:
 - Next.js